capactio/website/docs/architecture/e2e-architecture.md

 CLI is command line tool which makes easier with working the [OCF](#ocf) manifests and Actions.

-To read the documentation about CLI tool, see the [`docs`](https://github.com/capactio/capact/tree/main/cmd/cli/docs) subdirectory in the `cmd/cli` directory.
+To read the documentation about CLI tool, see the [Getting started](../cli/getting-started.mdx) document.

 CLI utilizes [SDK](#sdk).